 Now you’re photo book ready!

-Now that your family memories are digital, get your aging prints and albums from the attic and turn them into a coffee table crowd pleaser.
-Your friends and family might get jealous of your photo book, so be sure to order some extra copies!
+Now that your family memories are digital, get your aging prints and albums from the attic and turn them into a coffee table photo book crowd pleaser.
+Your friends and family might get jealous of your AdoramaPix photo book, so be sure to order some extra copies!
 Also, no need to stop there, print some of the memories on AdoramaPix silk paper (the paper has a vintage feel to it).
 Another idea is to create a beautiful and timeless canvas print from AdoramaPix.
 The canvas will give it a nostalgic feeling, almost like a painting in a museum.
 These are just a few ideas to get you on the road to saving your family history.

 Blog article by Vanessa Boucher and Jens Peterson from Everpresent.com.